 Provide Mental Exercise

 High-energy dogs require mental exercise as well.
-One of the easiest ways to provide this is by making your dog work for his food.
+One of the easiest ways to provide this is by making your dog work for their food.
 There are many feeding toys that provide mental stimulation to your pooch by making him or her solve puzzles to get the treats.
 You can also hide treats around the house.

 Another way to stimulate your dog mentally is to play games like hide and seek or the shell game.
 You can even teach your dog the names of toys or simply teach them some tricks.